-This gluten free iced lemon pound cake is a moist and tender, sweet pound cake is just like those thick slices of lemon pound cake that stare back at you in the glass case at Starbucks.
+This gluten free iced lemon pound cake is a moist and tender, sweet pound cake is just like those thick slices in the glass coffee shop case.

 A simple loaf cake made in the traditional style, this pound cake gets its lift from eggs and eggs alone.
 No baking powder and no baking soda.

 In the past, I’ve made this recipe with True Lemon crystals, which are truly delicious, but they can also be hard to find for some.
 This time, the bright lemon flavor comes exclusively from lemons themselves, both the juice and the zest.